moonblade/Teach-Basics/docker/README.md

 ## 3 - Multi stage dockerfile

 1. Create dockerfile for counter.go, but use multi stage build, the final build should only have the binary and nothing else.
+2. Create it with a non default name of multi-stage-dockerfile

 ## 4 - Push to gitlab cr